 This form requires the authorized signature of the local Chamber of Commerce Secretary and the seal of that organization.

-If the goods qualify as North American Origin, use the North American Free Trade Agreement (NAFTA) CO for shipments between Canada, Mexico, and the U.S., including Puerto Rico.
-(See NAFTA Certificate of Origin below.)
+Mexico - Canada Trade Agreement (USMCA) for shipments between Canada, Mexico, and the U.S., including Puerto Rico.

 Note: The rules for when a CO is needed change often.
 Verify the current criteria requiring a CO before sending your shipment.
 The descriptions and amounts on the CO must be consistent with those entered on the Invoice.